ActivitySim/activitysim/docs/models.rst

 for occupancy level 1 is used in the drive alone mode and drive to transit modes.
 Occupancy levels 2 and 3.5 are used for shared ride 2 and shared ride 3+ auto operating costs, respectively.
 Auto operating costs are selected in the mode choice pre-processors by selecting the allocated vehicle type data from the vehicles table.
-If the allocated vehicle type was the non-household vehicle, the auto operating costs uses the previous default value from :ref:`example_gondor`.
+If the allocated vehicle type was the non-household vehicle, the auto operating costs uses the previous default value from :ref:`prototype_mtc`.
 All trips and atwork subtours use the auto operating cost of the parent tour.
 Functionality was added in tour and atwork subtour mode choice to annotate the tour table and create a ``selected_vehicle`` which denotes the actual vehicle used.
 If the tour mode does not include a vehicle, then the ``selected_vehicle`` entry is left blank.